 Classification of «PRM» passengers

 «PRM» - (Persons with Reduced Mobility) – a person whose mobility is limited due to physical (sensory or motor, chronic or temporary) disability,

-- WCHR - persons are able to go up and down stairs and move along the cabin of the aircraft, but in need of a wheelchair or other
+- WCHR - passengers who are able to go up and down the stairs and move along the cabin of the aircraft, but in need of a wheelchair or other

-- WCHS - persons are NOT able to go up and down stairs and move along the cabin of the aircraft and in need of a wheelchair or other
+- WCHS - passengers who are not able to go up and down stairs, but able to move along the cabin of the aircraft and who need a wheelchair or other

 landing areas and need assistance in transportation to their seat in the cabin (or to specially equipped seat) and the same upon arrival.

-- WCHP - Persons with reduced mobility of lower limbs.
-Such a person is able to move independently but in need of assistance to embark
+- WCHP - passengers with reduced mobility of lower limbs.
+Such passenger is able to move independently but in need of assistance to embark

-- DPNA - persons are recognized judicially as incapable, affected by mental disability/intelligence disorder or experiencing difficulties in spatial orientation, in controlling their behavior and able to move with accompanying person only.
+- DPNA - passengers who are affected by mental disability/intelligence disorder or experiencing difficulties in spatial orientation and able

-- MEDA (together with WCH only) – persons who are onrush of clinical disease and who is permitted by medical authorities to travel by air
+- MEDA (together with WCH only) – passengers who are onrush of clinical disease and who are permitted by medical authorities to travel by air

 Pre-flight arrangement is required to provide travel of physically challenged passengers.